 Is the National List Serving its Purpose?

-by Manthri.lk - Research Team posted about 10 years ago in Analysis
+by Manthri.lk - Research Team posted almost 11 years ago in Analysis

 National list MPs contribute 25% more in Parliament